 21 Jun A Sun Safety Reminder from The Save Your Skin Foundation!

 Summer has officially begun, and while it’s off to a cloudy start here at Save Your Skin in Vancouver, it’s important to remember sun safety during your outdoor activities!
 Though it is tempting to get a tan during the summer, keep in mind that the Canadian Cancer Society cites exposure to ultraviolet radiation as the greatest risk factor for the development of skin cancer.
-Melanoma is often a preventable disease, yet it was estimated that, in 2015, 6,800 Canadians were diagnosed with melanoma and 1,150 died from it.
+Melanoma is often a preventable disease, yet it was estimated that in 2016, 6,800 Canadians were diagnosed with melanoma and 1,150 died from it.
 That is why it’s essential to keep sun safety in mind if you’re working or playing outside this summer!

 On sunny days, it is imperative that you wear sunscreen of at least SPF 30, with UVA and UVB protection.
 The high SPF ensures that you will be well protected if you apply every two hours, while UVA and UVB protection shields you from both longer and shorter UV rays, respectively.
 It is a good idea to reapply more frequently if you are sweating or swimming, as moisture can rinse away sunscreen, and if you are at the beach, as sand can reflect ultraviolet rays.
 Remember to apply sunscreen to areas which are often forgotten, such as the back of your neck, your ears, the backs of your hands and the tops of your feet.
 If you are concerned about the chemical compositions of sunscreen, you can stay sun safe with organic sunscreens, which contain zinc oxide as their only active ingredient.
 They are available at most drug stores.
 Whatever sunscreen you use, remember to apply it fifteen minutes before leaving the house, so the ingredients have time to be absorbed into your skin!